 This easy walk between Settle and Giggleswick, just short of 2 miles is ideal for any type of wheelchair.
-Settle Station on the Settle-Carlisle Railway is the closest railway station, only a short way from Ashfield car park in the centre of Settle where the walk begins.
+Settle Station is the closest railway station, only a short way from Ashfield car park in the centre of Settle where the walk begins.

 It is particularly beautiful where route follows the river all the way into Giggleswick and is a great place to do some birdwatching along the river.
 On this part of our route you will see the dome of the church at Giggleswick School.
 If you have children with you then you may want to break the walk up with a stop in the park for a run around, or a spin on the wheelchair accessible roundabout in the playground.

 The path joins the road again in the quiet village of Giggleswick where there is a lovely church to have a look around before continuing uphill out of the village and onto the main road.
 Once you have crossed over the bridge you continue the walk along the other side of the river back into Settle and returning to the car park.
 If you feel like exploring further, wander through the market town of Settle.

 This wonderful circular walk also makes an ideal multi-sensory trail as there are so many different sounds to hear along the way.
 From the thunderous roar of the River Ribble as it cascades over the rock at Settle, to the quiet chirping of the birds in the trees, it really is a treat for the senses.
 The limestone scenery around Settle makes it easy to see why Stories in Stone want to ‘restore, protect and celebrate’ this landscape.

 The Golden Lion in Settle is a step free pub where you might like to end your walk with a pint!
 Please note that the toilets are not accessible.

 If you are looking for places to hire an all-terrain wheelchair in the Yorkshire Dales, visit the nearby Malham Tarn or Ingleborough.

 Nearest Toilets: White Friars Carpark